 Merida is a typical colonial Mexican city with central squares, narrow streets, churches, colonial Maisons, and historic haciendas.

 Beautiful Merida is a famous tourist destination in Mexico for its cultural heritage and tradition.
-Merida was the center of Maya civilization, and it’s the oldest city in the Americas.
+Merida was the center of the Maya civilization, and it’s the oldest city in the Americas.
 But by the beginning of the 20th century, the production of tobacco products, molasses, rum, leather, and soap started in Merida.
 Colonial Merida was one of the three largest cities in the Americas, with Havana and Mexico City as the other two.

 At the begging of the 20th century, Merida was home to the biggest number of millionaires in the world.